 METHODS AND STANDARDS FOR ESTABLISHING PAYMENT RATES - OTHER TYPES OF CARE

-Dentures for EPSDT recipients, if medically necessary, are reimbursed according to the fee schedule for dental services.
+Dentures for EPSDT recipients, if medically necessary, are reimbursed according to the Mississippi Medicaid statewide fee schedule for dental services.
+Effective July 1, 2021, fees will remain the same as those effective for State Fiscal Year (SFY) 2021.